cpea2506/Advent_of_Code/README.md

 For example:

-- `cargo run -- 1` to see solution for day 1
+- `cargo run --release 1` to see solution for day 1
-- `cargo run -- 1 --example (or -e)` to see solution for day 1 with example file
+- `cargo run --release 1 --example (or -e)` to see solution for day 1 with example file

 ## Some note